Olheiro/GHubBackuperator/README.md

 ֍ 0.69
 - Nice.
-- Modified the routine for the process termination banner to show the information only before the first process is terminated and not in subsequent ones.
+- Modified the routine for the process termination banner to show the information only before the first process is terminated and not again in subsequent ones.
 - Added lghub_system_tray.exe to the list of processes to be terminated.

 ֍ 0.7
 * Hello world.

+֍ 0.8
+* Joined the backup and restore scripts into a single batch file.